UWPCE-PythonCert/ProgrammingInPython/source/modules/DictsAndSets.rst

     >>> d[0]
     'zero'

 What if the key doesn't exist in the dict?
+You get a ``KeyError`` exception:

 .. code-block:: python